 The number of units that you can buy depends on how long you are staying — for every ten days, you can buy two units of alcohol (one unit equals to ten bottles of beer or one bottle of hard liquor).

 Please, keep in mind that consuming alcohol in the streets or any other public space is strictly prohibited.

 The Government of Gujarat has made it simpler for tourists to apply for a liquor permit online (you must be 21 years old or older to apply).
 Click here to apply for your license to buy alcohol in Ahmedabad (valid for tourists from India and outside of India).

 According to their website, applying and getting your permit is as simple as the image below.
-However, I haven’t tested it yet myself (when I traveled in India the applications were done in person at certain appointed locations) and the bureaucracy in India can drive anyone insane.
+However, I haven’t tested it yet myself (when I traveled in India the applications were made in person at specific appointed locations), and the bureaucracy in India can drive anyone insane.
 If you try it, please tell me how it went.
 I’d love to hear about it.

 Now that I think of it, it’s not that different from the Portuguese tradition to hang out at cafes for long hours and discuss anything, except cricket.
 We’re all about football.

-This social phenomenon is mainly typical of Gujarat (or at least I’ve been told by locals).
-In any city or any village in this Indian state, you will easily find a tea stall to catch up on latest discussion topics or simply have a quick chai break.
+This social phenomenon is mainly typical of Gujarat (or at least locals have told me).
+In any city or any village in this Indian state, you will quickly find a tea stall to catch up on latest discussion topics or have a quick chai break.

 What you need to know before traveling to Ahmedabad

 Covering all the possible questions people might ask me about Ahmedabad is always a hard (and often incomplete) task.
 I’m listing the top eight that come to mind regarding mobility, location, weather, safety, health, and dress code.
 If you need to know something more specific that I failed to cover here, feel free to send me an email and I’ll do my best to help you out.